 What Is Drug & Alcohol Rehab?

-When someone is struggling with drug or alcohol addiction, there are different treatment options available.
+When struggling with drug or alcohol addiction, there are different treatment options available.
 These treatment options can include:

 - Medical detox

 - Inpatient or residential treatment

 - Support and recovery groups

 Inpatient rehabilitation (also known as residential treatment) provides an intensive and highly structured environment for individuals seeking recovery from substance use disorders or mental health conditions.
 Participants reside at the facility 24/7, receiving comprehensive therapy, medical monitoring, and support within a controlled setting.
 This level of care is appropriate for those with severe addictions or co-occurring disorders who require around-the-clock supervision and assistance during withdrawal and initial stabilization.

 Outpatient rehabilitation offers a less restrictive approach to treatment, allowing individuals to participate in recovery programs while maintaining aspects of their daily lives.
 Outpatient programs vary in intensity, including intensive outpatient programs (IOPs) with several sessions per week and structured schedules, to less frequent individual or group therapy sessions.
 This flexibility can be beneficial for individuals with milder addictions, strong social support networks, and stable life situations who can manage their responsibilities alongside treatment.

 Directions From Easton to Our Residential Treatment Facility